-(1) For the purpose of these regulations, a "prohibited gathering" means a group of more than 50 persons.
+(1) For the purpose of these regulations, a "prohibited gathering" means a group of more than 10 persons.

-[subregulation (1) substituted by section 3 of Government Notice 108 of 2021]
+[subregulation (1) substituted by GN 108/2021 and by GN 128/2021]

-- (2) The following gatherings are permitted - - (a) where persons are members of the same household gathered at their place of residence; - (b) where persons are gathered at their workplace; - (c) where the gathering is by a government institution at national, regional or local level or the Cabinet or the Parliament for purposes of its normal operations;
+- (2) The following gatherings are permitted - - (a) where persons are members of the same household gathered at their place of residence; - (b) where persons are gathered at their workplace; - (c) where the gathering is by a government institution at national, regional or local level or the Cabinet or the Parliament for purposes of its normal operations; - (d) where the gathering is for purposes of court or tribunal proceedings; - (e) where the gathering is for purposes of provision of education and training at early childhood development centres, schools or higher education institutions; or - (f) where a group of persons independently or coincidentally find themselves at a specific place. - (3) Despite subregulation (1) - - (a) a person may not organise or host a gathering unless the persons attending the gathering are able to observe social distancing at the gathering; and - (b) all persons at a gathering referred to in paragraph (a) must at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in or under these regulations. - (4) A police officer may instruct a prohibited gathering to disperse and may use all reasonable measures to cause a gathering or group to disperse. - (5) The person organising or hosting a gathering permitted in terms of this regulation, except a gathering referred to in subregulation (2)(a) and (f), must - - (a) open and maintain a register of the persons who attend the gathering; or - (b) ensure that the register of the persons referred to in paragraph (a) is opened and maintained, for the purpose of recording the particulars of persons who attend the gathering.

-- (d) where the gathering is for purposes of court or tribunal proceedings; - (e) where the gathering is for purposes of provision of education and training at early childhood development centres, schools or higher education institutions; or - (f) where a group of persons independently or coincidentally find themselves at a specific place. - (3) Despite subregulation (1) - - a person may not organise or host a gathering unless the persons attending the gathering are able to observe social distancing at the gathering; and - (b) all persons at a gathering referred to in paragraph (a) must at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in or under these regulations. - (4) A police officer may instruct a prohibited gathering to disperse and may use all reasonable measures to cause a gathering or group to disperse. - (5) The person organising or hosting a gathering permitted in terms of this regulation, except a gathering referred to in subregulation (2)(a) and (f), must - - (a) open and maintain a register of the persons who attend the gathering; or - (b) ensure that the register of the persons referred to in paragraph (a) is opened and maintained, for the purpose of recording the particulars of persons who attend the gathering. - (6) The persons who are required to open and maintain a register in accordance with subregulation (5) must - - (a) keep the register in a safe place for 30 days from the date of last entry; - (b) on request, make the register available for inspection by an authorised person or police officer; and - (c) treat the information provided under this regulation as confidential, and may not disclose that information to any other person except as provided in paragraph (b) or when required to so disclose it in terms of any law or by a court. - (7) The register referred to in subregulation (5) must contain the full name, identification number or passport number and telephone number or cellular phone number of each person who attended the gathering. - (8) A person who - - (a) facilitates, instigates or organises a gathering, except a gathering permitted by subregulation (2); - (b) fails or refuses to obey an instruction issued under subregulation (4); or - (c) contravenes or fails to comply with subregulation (5) or (6), - commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act. - (9) The person organising or hosting a gathering permitted in terms of this regulation, except a gathering referred to in subregulation (2)(a) and (f), must - - (a) take and record body temperatures of the persons who attend the gathering, and if the body temperature of a person is more than 38 degrees Celsius, the person organising or hosting the gathering must refuse the person entry into the gathering and advise the person to selfisolate and notify the COVID-19 Public Health Emergency Operations Centre through the COVID-19 toll free number;
+- (6) The persons who are required to open and maintain a register in accordance with subregulation (5) must - - (a) keep the register in a safe place for 30 days from the date of last entry; - (b) on request, make the register available for inspection by an authorised person or police officer; and - (c) treat the information provided under this regulation as confidential, and may not disclose that information to any other person except as provided in paragraph (b) or when required to so disclose it in terms of any law or by a court. - (7) The register referred to in subregulation (5) must contain the full name, identification number or passport number and telephone number or cellular phone number of each person who attended the gathering. - (7A) The person organising or hosting a gathering permitted in terms of this regulation, except a gathering referred to in subregulation (2), must ensure that the gathering does not last longer than two hours.